vanhoefm/wifi-injection/README.md

 This repository contains a script to test the correctness of Wi-Fi frame injection.
-Summarized, we found that commodity Wi-Fi dongles may improperly inject frames under certain conditions, which may interfer with scripts, experiments, or securiy tests.
+Summarized, we found that commodity Wi-Fi dongles may improperly inject frames under certain conditions, which may interfere with scripts, experiments, or securiy tests.
 To overcome (some of) these issues, we updated the Linux kernel and [RadioTap](https://www.radiotap.org/) standard.
 Our updates are part of the Linux kernel since v5.11 and are part of Scapy since v2.4.3.